-How does testing work in Skuid?
+How Does Testing Work in Skuid?

 Skuid testing is particularly interesting because whenever changes are made to a Skuid page this changes the XPaths, so automation test cases that use XPaths will need to be updated.
 This occurs with even minor page changes.
 For example, if we locate two fields on a page using XPaths, and, later another field is added at the start of the page, the existing XPaths will no longer be accurate.

-Finally, Skuid also has master pages which are used to create child pages.
+Finally, Skuid also has master pages that are used to create child pages.
 These child pages have entire master pages within them, with some additional content.
 To test all these child pages, XPaths must be rewritten for each page.

-What does Provar’s Skuid testing solution look like?
+What does Provar’s Skuid Testing Solution Look like?

-Provar’s unique solution to Skuid testing is an integration to Skuid metadata.
+Provar’s unique solution to Skuid testing is integration to Skuid metadata.
 This means that Provar can automatically detect when a Skuid page is changed and accommodate the change to prevent existing tests from failing.
 Using this intelligence, you can add fields or new sections to a Skuid page safe in the knowledge that existing test steps won’t break and need to be fixed.

 What’s more, if you add tests or amend existing ones after making changes in Skuid, the new changes will be recognized automatically.